interlock-network/interlock-docs/whitepaper.md

-the cost of the transaction &mdash; which is measured in thousandths of a SOL &mdash; as well as a tiny and negligible percentage to an interlock-owned account &mdash; this is to help fund the development of the Interlock Network and other related interlock products.
+the cost of the transaction &mdash; which is measured in thousandths of a SOL &mdash; as well as a tiny and negligible percentage to an interlock-owned account &mdash; this is to help fund the development of the Interlock Network and other related Interlock products.
 The verbs upvote, downvote, and vouch are pretty straight forward to implement since they just manipulate balances and store no data.
-Implementing *share* however, is a bit more of a challenge because of the high storage-fees on Solana.
+Implementing a *share* however, is a bit more of a challenge because of the high storage-fees on Solana.
 When the share-program is invoked, it is done via a transaction, which contains opaque 8-bit instruction-data.
 This